Codecademy/docs/content/cybersecurity/concepts/cyber-resilience/cyber-resilience.md

 ---
 Title: 'Cyber Resilience'
-Description: 'Cyber Resilience is the ability of an organization to withstand and recover from cyber incidents.'
+Description: 'Cyber resilience is the ability of an organization to withstand and recover from events that could disrupt the normal operation of computer infrastructures.'
 Subjects:
   - 'Cybersecurity'
 Tags: